pkp24/Vship/README.md

 `res = [[ind, fr.props["_SSIMULACRA2"]] for (ind, fr) in enumerate(vclip.frames())]`

-you can try to tune the number of vapoursynth threads -> more threads is faster but with more vram (for 1080p it can go up to 300 VRAM MB per threads) `vs.core.threads = ?`
+you can try to tune the number of vapoursynth threads -> more threads can sometimes be faster but with more vram usage (for 1080p it can go up to 300 VRAM MB per threads) `vs.core.threads = ?`

 # to build: